wwu-webtech/Tactile_Patterns/README.md

 2. Run `git clone https://github.com/velo1guy/tactile_patterns_web.git`.
 3. Enter this directory, and in the `azure_tactile` subdirectory, run `python -m venv venv` and your virtual enviornment should be set up.
 4. Once in the venv, run `pip install -r requirements.txt`, and your requirments should be installed.
-5. Finally, run n`pm install -g azure-functions-core-tools@4 --unsafe-perm true` to install the necessary azure function tools.
+5. Finally, change to the `tactile_astro` directory, and run `npm install -g azure-functions-core-tools@4 --unsafe-perm true` to install the necessary azure function tools.

 ## Setting up Locally: